 Consumers give out personal information every day, mainly because it is requested of them for almost anything they want to buy.
 A mother’s maiden name, the last four digits of a social security number; these are common security questions that allow financial institutions, online shopping websites and other businesses to authenticate users.

-Financial institutions must understand that digital payment security has transitioned from a point of sale problem to one of customer authentication.
+Financial institutions must understand that digital payment security has transitioned from a point of sale problem to one of member authentication.
 Here are four methods financial institutions can use to halt this trend:

 Prioritize Trusted Channels